TreasureProject/treasure-marketplace/README.md

 ## Development

-This repo uses yarn to manange dependencies.
+This repo uses yarn to manage dependencies.

 1. `yarn install`